South Carolina Health Department Birth Certificate

 Scientific and Historical Foundations

 The practice of recording births dates back centuries, with early civilizations documenting vital statistics for administrative and religious purposes.
-So in the United States, formal birth registration began in the late 19th and early 20th centuries, driven by the need for accurate population data and public health management.
+In the United States, formal birth registration began in the late 19th and early 20th centuries, driven by the need for accurate population data and public health management.
 The establishment of state health departments, like the South Carolina Health Department, standardized the process of recording births and issuing birth certificates.

 Essential Concepts and Components